yetanotherco/zkRust/README.md

 ## Usage:

-To use zkRust, To use zkRust users specify a `fn main()` whose execution is proven within the zkVM.
+To use zkRust, users must specify a `main()` function whose execution is proven within the zkVM.
 This function must be defined within a `main.rs` file in a directory with the following structure:

 ```
 .